Python API

 - collectionbool, optional, default False.

-If True, returns the result as a pandas.DataFrame
+If True, returns the result as a pandas DataFrame.

-DataFrame includes ‘dsi_table_name’ column required for
+If True, includes a ‘dsi_table_name’ column required for

 dsi.update()